swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 **Note:**
 Strictly speaking, you don't _need_ to include a copyright file with your project.
-However, I recommend that you do so, especially if you are using third-party assets in your project, as you can take advantage of GUiLD to display licensing information for your project, including third-party assets, as well as the Godot Engine.
+However, I recommend that you do so, especially if you are using third-party assets in your project, as you can take advantage of the Godot Unofficial License Dialog to display licensing information for your project, including third-party assets, as well as the Godot Engine.
 If you choose not to include a copyright file, leave the Copyright File variable blank.
 If you specify a file which does not exist, your project will spit out a warning when it is run letting you know that the `LicenseDialog` could not find